roman-xo/dotfiles/README.md

 ## Notes

-- You can enable window animations with `picom`, simply add the following line in `~/.config/picom/picom.conf`:
+- You can enable window animations with picom, simply add the following line in `~/.config/picom/picom.conf`:

 ```bash
   @include "picom-animations.conf"